nchenderson/HDS629notes/docs/08-ExtraTopics.md

 ---

+- The partical dependence function of $u$ is the "effect" of setting $x_{ik} = u$, while accounting for the average effect of all the other variables.

 - Plotting $\rho_{k}(u)$ versus $u$ captures how changing $x_{ik}$ influences the estimated prediction.

 - Note that partial dependence plots are mostly useful for **continuous covariates**.